 The Sag Harbor Whaling Museum

 There are numerous adorable, fun shops in Sag Harbor, both practical and entertaining.
-You’ll find a cute toy and kite store, an old fashioned 5 and 10 (which smelled just like the one I grew up with…why is it that 5 and 10’s all smell the same?
-Just like antique stores!), the amazing Sciavoni’s Market (Check out their wonderful produce, meats and prepared foods), Provisions (a great natural foods market, perfect to grab lunch to go), art galleries, clothing boutiques (both reasonable and expensive), numerous restaurants, and an adorable tea and book store.
+You’ll find a cute toy and kite store, an old fashioned 5 and 10 (which smelled just like the one I grew up with, Bell’s in Garden City.
+Why is it that 5 and 10’s all smell the same?
+Just like antique stores!).
+There’s also the amazing Sciavoni’s Market (Check out their wonderful produce, meats and prepared foods), Provisions (a great natural foods market, perfect to grab lunch to go), art galleries, clothing boutiques (both reasonable and expensive), numerous restaurants, and an adorable tea and book store.

 We enjoyed a fabulous lunch at Sag Pizza on Main Street.
 It’s a fun and funky place with an open kitchen right up front to watch the pizzas being made.
 The menu has incredible fresh, locally sourced ingredients put together in really interesting ways.
 We enjoyed a “Mushroom & Tartuffo Pizza”, with truffle paste, fontina, taleggio, sage, garlic (ingredients sourced from Schiavoni’s Market across the street!), and “Farmer’s” with tomato, shishito, sausage, mushrooms, farm eggs, mecum cheese (ingredients sourced from Provisions down the street!).